Roasted Butternut Squash Curry with Lentils

 Instructions

-The squash will be piping hot when it comes out of the oven, so allow it to cool for a few minutes.
-Once you're able to handle it comfortably, use a spoon to peel the flesh from the skin.
-Transfer the cooked squash to your blender container.
+First, roast the butternut squash.
+The squash will be very hot when it comes out of the oven, so allow it to cool for a few minutes.
+Once you're able to handle it comfortably, use a spoon to peel the flesh from the skin and add it to the blender with coconut milk and spices.

 Butternut squash, coconut milk, and spices in a blender container.